Biagio Marin: World War Two

 In the 1940s he wrote in his diaries that he believed that only the Nazis could bring order to Europe.
 Hearing about the Concentration Camp Risiera di San Sabba shocked and depressed him.

-In 1945 he involved himself in the Liberal part of the Comitato di Liberazione Nazionale On 27 April 1945 he was asked if he could preside on the Committee for the Liberation of Trieste, and becomes its president.
+In 1945 he involved himself in the Liberal part of the Comitato di Liberazione Nazionale On 27 April 1945 he was asked if he could preside on the Committee for the Liberation of Trieste, and become its president.